Tampa Collaborative Divorce Attorney

 - Those who are financially able, who have complicated issues and who believe they can resolve them with an attorney and other professionals, will benefit in the collaborative divorce environment.

 Uncontested Divorce with Mediation

 This is an option for parties who have, may or will agree upon all aspects of their divorce.
 One of the parties may hire an attorney to prepare all of the documents and file the case with with or without a Marital Settlement Agreement.
 The other party may hire an attorney if necessary to represent him or her in the process or to review the pleadings and agreement.
 However, it is not always necessary to have two attorneys, although each attorney can only represent one of the parties and not give legal advice to the other.
 If the parties cannot agree before their case is filed, then they may be able to come to an agreement after the divorce petition is filed.
 If the parties cannot agree, then they will attend mediation with their attorneys to attempt to come to an agreement.
 Mediation is very successful if the parties cannot otherwise come to an agreement.
 In addition, if some or all of the issues cannot be agreed upon, then, unfortunately, it will be up to the judge to decide the outcome.

 Contact Tampa Collaborative Divorce Attorneys at All Family Law Group, P.A.

-We are experienced, responsive and knowledgeable.
-We will help you through the divorce process and to resolve your issues without the necessity of litigation, unless absolutely necessary.
+We are experienced, responsive and knowledgeable and we will help you through the divorce process and to resolve your issues without the necessity of litigation, unless absolutely necessary.
 And if necessary, we are very competent to handle your litigation to obtain the best possible outcome in your particular case.

 Begin the process now.
-If you have questions regarding any of the areas of law in which we practice, contact the Tampa divorce attorneys of All Family Law Group.
+If you have questions regarding any of the areas of law in which we practice, contact the Tampa divorce attorneys of All Family Law Group, P.A.
 We strive to provide to the best representation possible.
-Contact our firm online or call 813-321-3421 for a free initial consultation.
+Contact our firm online or call 813-672-1900 for a free initial consultation.